Blog

 “Write a welcome back message using placeholders as indicated in following text to [First Name], mentioning they haven’t logged in since [Last Login Date], and invite them to explore new features on [Platform Name].”

-6 Common Scenarios to use GPT for Enhanced Alumni Management
+6 Common AI Prompts for Enhanced Alumni Management

-The following examples highlight everyday situations where a generative AI assistant can help streamline tasks and boost engagement in your alumni program.
+The following examples highlight everyday situations where a generative AI assistant (like ChatGPT or your internal AI tool) can help streamline tasks and boost engagement in your alumni program.

-Each example prompt includes bracketed placeholders such as [first name], [industry], or [event RSVP link] to show where you can customize the prompt to fit your specific needs.
+Using the best practices above, each example prompt includes bracketed placeholders—such as [first name], [industry], or [event RSVP link]—to show where you can customize the prompt to fit your specific needs.
 Just swap in your own details (e.g., change [industry] to “technology” or [segment type] to “retirees”).

 1. Crafting Personalized Outreach at Scale